CynicDog/spa-spring-keycloak-oauth2/README.md

 ---

-# Steps (macOS & Windows)

-## 1. Pull the Docker Image
+## 2. Pull the Docker Image
 ```bash
 docker pull ghcr.io/cynicdog/cloud-native-spring-jib-k8s-action/catalog-service:latest
 ```
 > 1. Make sure to clear the previous credentials on `ghcr.io` in your local Docker context by running `docker logout ghcr.io`.
 > 2. You may specify the build platform of the image by adding `--platform` tag with the value `linux/amd64` or `linux/arm64`.

-## 2. Start Minikube
+## 3. Start Minikube
 ```bash
 minikube start --cpus 2 --memory 4g --driver docker
 ```
 > Assign compute resources at your need.

-## 3. Load the Image onto Minikube (Optional)
+## 4. Load the Image onto Minikube (Optional)
 > You may skip this step if services are to be deployed declaratively using manifest files.

-### 3.1.
+### 4.1.
 For Linux/macOS:
-3.1.1.
+4.1.1.
 Set Docker to use Minikube’s environment:
 ```bash
 eval $(minikube docker-env)
 ```

-3.1.2.
+4.1.2.
 Load the image into Minikube:
 ```bash
 minikube image load cynicdog/catalog-service:latest
 ```

-### 3.2.
+### 4.2.
 For Windows:
-3.2.1.
+4.2.1.
 Save the image as `.tar`:
 ```bash
 docker image save -o catalog-service-image.tar cynicdog/catalog-service:latest
 ```

-3.2.2.
+4.2.2.
 Load the image into Minikube:
 ```bash
 minikube image load catalog-service-image.tar
 ```

-## 4. Apply the Manifest Files
+## 5. Apply the Manifest Files

-4.1.
+5.1.
 Enable Ingress on Minikube (if not done already):
 ```bash
 minikube addons enable ingress
 ```

-4.2.
+5.2.
 Apply the Kubernetes deployment and service manifest:
 ```bash
 kubectl apply -f ./manifest/
 ```

-## 5. Access the Application via Ingress
+## 6. Access the Application via Ingress

 Once the Ingress is applied, you can retrieve the Minikube IP:
 ```bash